 Special prizes are awarded to the winning teams.

-Georgian and international students alike under the age of 18 participate in the festival.
+Georgian and international students under the age of 18 participate in the festival.
 The festival welcomes competitive and non-competitive participation.
 Students meet with famous filmmakers, learn about modern cinematography techniques, participate in short films and sketches and develop teamwork skills.
-It is particularly noteworthy that the movies submitted to the festival do not necessarily need to possess high quality.
+It is noteworthy that the movies submitted to the festival do not necessarily need to be of the highest production quality.
 The jury is more focused on the concept of the movie.

 The festival aims at identifying and exposing young and talented movie-makers and their creations and sending them to international movie festivals.